MAR-Industries/CS-135-Virtual-Reality-Prototype/README.md

 The gameplay consists of using a first person controller to navigate a castle setting with various interactive elements in the environment.

+### IMPORTANT UPDATE
+I am in transition moving everything over to VR controls and functionality for the HP Reverb G2, using the Unity XR framework.
+Keyboard and mouse functionality may not work properly.
+Official changelog will be incoming shortly to document every minute change.

 ![](/img_assets/screenshot_1.png)

 ### Controls